-If you decide to store data in a cloud that provides a variety of storage options, be sure to choose the most cost-effective storage option for your requirements from the available options.
+If you decide to store data in a cloud that provides various storage options, be sure to choose the most cost-effective storage option for your requirements from the available options.

-Make use of Storage Types or Tiers to your Advantage
+Make use of Storage Types or Tiers for your Advantage

 Object storage services are offered in a variety of “classes” (as defined by AWS and Google Cloud Platform) or “tiers” (as defined by Microsoft Azure) on various public cloud platforms.
 The costliest storage class or tier is the standard storage class or tier.
 Choosing a lower-cost storage tier allows you to save money on storage costs.
 Essentially, the idea is the same as that used in on-premises storage tiering methods.

 The trade-off is that lower-cost storage choices often provide lower levels of performance than higher-cost storage options.
 The data on these tiers is not immediately accessible; it may take a few minutes to many hours to view the information.
 If you use the data regularly, you may also have to pay additional costs to access it.

 Lower cloud storage costs tiers or classes, on the other hand, may or may not be an intelligent method to reduce your cloud storage expenditures, depending on what you want to do with your data.
 Archival data that you do not anticipate being accessed frequently makes an excellent choice for low-cost storage tiers.
 Data that your apps need to read or write regularly is not protected against unauthorized access.

 Implement Data Lifecycle Policies in the Cloud